danielpalme/ReportGenerator/src/Readme.txt

     * Fix: #536: Improved support for C code in Visual Studio coverage input format (*.coveragexml)
     * Fix: #582: Removed method coverage usage for line coverage if no coverage is available
+    * Fix: #589: Improved highlighting of hovered table rows in summary table

 5.1.16.0